eurekayuan/eurekayuan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a second-year Ph.D. student in Computer Science at University of Illinois Urbana-Champaign, advised by Prof. [Bo Li](https://aisecure.github.io/) of [Secure Learning Lab](https://aisecure.github.io/GROUP/index.html).
-My recent research focuses on the trustworthiness of foundation models.
+I'm a third-year Ph.D. candidate in Computer Science at University of Illinois Urbana-Champaign, advised by Prof. [Bo Li](https://aisecure.github.io/) of [Secure Learning Lab](https://aisecure.github.io/GROUP/index.html).
+My recent research focuses on the trustworthiness of foundation models and agents.

 Before that, I received my B.S. in Information Security at Fudan University.
 My undergraduate advisors are Prof. [Sheng Li](https://blazelisheng.github.io/) and Prof. [Yuan Zhang](https://yuanxzhang.github.io/).

-Besides research, I like playing tennis🎾, guitar🎸 and piano🎹.
-My favourite tennis player is Roger Federer!😍
+Besides research, I enjoy playing tennis🎾, guitar🎸 and piano🎹.
+My favourite tennis player is Roger Federer.
+My lovely girlfriend Jiping is also pursuing a Ph.D.
+Her research focuses on tensor data.

-(Last Update: 05/07/2024)
+(Last Update: 12/25/2024)